chrishalcrow/Skyrmions3D.jl/docs/src/properties.md

 # Properties

 A skyrmion has many properties.
 In general, `Skyrmions3D` allows you to compute the integrand or integral of the property in question.
 For all the following examples, if you pass `density=true` you'll get the integrand.
-You can also get the moment by passing `moment=2`.
+You can also get the `n`th moment by passing `moment=n`.

 Suppose you have a ``B=4`` cubic skyrmion